- Download for iPad $4.99 Also for iPhone/iPod touch

 Cases in the Cloud

-Mental Case on the iPad has built-in support for FlashcardExchange.com and Quizlet.com, the World’s largest online repositories of study cards.
+Mental Case on the iPad has built-in support for FlashcardExchange.com and Quizlet.com, the World’s largest online repositories of study cards (requires upgrade).
 You can download study cards made by others from Flashcard Exchange or Quizlet even if you don’t have an account there.
 If you do sign up for a free account, you can create your own flashcards on the web site, and download them in Mental Case.
 Whether you want to learn Chinese or famous Churches, Flashcard Exchange and Quizlet give you great free content at the tap of a finger.

 Project Your Knowledge